Immiscible two-phase flow in porous media: a statistical mechanics approach: Non-thermal statistical mechanics

 \section{Non-thermal statistical mechanics}

-We stated in the previous section that the glassy flow transition resembles a thermodynamic transition.
-The only problem, is that we are {\it not\/} dealing with thermodynamics.
-We are not scaling up molecular behavior to form ordinary thermodynamics.
+We stated in the previous section that the glassy flow transition resembles a thermodynamic phase transition.
+The analysis by Sinha et al.\ \cite{sinha2026glassy} is performed under the assumption that the flow problem can be mapped onto an {\it equilibrium\/} system.
+But the flow problem is dissipative, and it is therefore not in equilibrium.
+The way out of this apparent problem is to note that we are not scaling up molecular behavior to form ordinary thermodynamics.
 Rather, we are scaling up pore-scale hydrodynamics to the Darcy scale.

-Hence, our task in the following, is to adapt the Jaynes generalized statistical mechanics approach \cite{jaynes1957information,jaynes1957informationb} to immiscible two-phase flow in porous media \cite{hansen2023statistical}.
+We are not dealing with ordinary molecular thermodynamics.
+Rather, we will adapt the Jaynes generalized statistical mechanics approach \cite{jaynes1957information,jaynes1957informationb} to immiscible two-phase flow in porous media \cite{hansen2023statistical}.
 We follow the presentation in Hansen and Sinha \cite{hansen2025thermodynamics} fairly closely in the following.

 We now sketch briefly the essence of the Jaynes generalized statistical mechanics.
 Central to his approach is to replace the Boltzmann statistical interpretation of thermodynamic entropy by the Shannon information entropy concept, being a quantitative measure of what is {\it not\/} known about a system.
 We consider a stochastic process producing $N$ possible outcomes, which we order from 1 to $N$, assuming a probability $p_i$ for the $i$th outcome, which is $x_i$.
 A quantitative measure of our ignorance about this process must be independent of how we group events together.
 If we know nothing about the process, its information entropy must be at a maximum, since our ignorance is maximal.
 This maximum is attained when all outcomes are equally probable, i.e., $p_i=1/N$.
 There is only one function that can be constructed from $p_i$ with these properties, namely